joyceovalle/website/teaching.md

 ---
 {% include nav.html %}

-Dr. Ovalle is prepared to teach introductory and advanced seminars in public policy and administration, nonprofit and NGO management, mixed-methods research, and environmental policy dynamics.
-Her teaching philosophy rests on a simple premise: the professor’s perspective is one among many, and each student brings experiences and insights that enrich the classroom.
+Dr. Ovalle is prepared to teach introductory and advanced courses in public policy and administration, nonprofit and NGO management, mixed-methods research, and seminars about current pressing public policy dynamics.
+Her teaching philosophy rests on a simple premise: the professor’s perspective is one among many, and each student brings experiences and insights that can enrich classroom dialogue.
 She aims to cultivate curiosity, reflection, and a sense of purpose, designing courses that invite thoughtful questions and connect class topics to pressing issues in public life.

 ## Classroom Experience